wurmlab/genomicscourse/2019/practicals/population_genetics/popgen.md

 ## Input into R

 Again, make a directory for this practical.
 You should create a directory for the data and one for the results (with a link, using `ln -s`, to the data directory).
-You will only need the `snp.vcf` file we created in the last practical and place it into the appropriate input (if you don't have this file, you can download it from [here](https://github.com/wurmlab/genomicscourse/blob/master/2016-BIO721P/data/popgen/vcf/snp.vcf.gz "Download vcf")).
+You will only need the `snp.vcf` file we created in the last practical and place it into the appropriate input (if you don't have this file, you can download it from [here](https://github.com/wurmlab/genomicscourse/blob/master/2016-BIO721P/data/popgen/vcf/snp.vcf.gz "Download vcf"), you will need to replace 'snp.vcf' with 'snp.vcf.gz' in the lines below if you do this).

 It's a good idea to note down the results of your analysis in the results directory, as well saving any graph you make.